CERT-Polska/n6/docs/guides/new_source/index.md

 This guide consists of two main parts:

 * The first one focuses on ***collectors*** which are the main *n6*'s data entry points.
-With a *collector* we are be able to obtain some external data (for example, from a particular web site) and send those data for further processing.
+With a *collector* we are able to obtain some external data (for example, from a particular web site) and send those data for further processing.